Nutrition advice for pets

 A complete diet is a food made from carefully selected ingredients, and when fed on its own, will provide all the nutrients that your pet needs in a palatable, nutritionally balanced format.
 A biscuit diet is also helpful in combating dental disease.
 Cats require 41 essential nutrients and dogs 37.
 Years of extensive and continuing research into nutrition enable pet food manufacturers to ensure that prepared pet food provides all the nutrients that pets need.
-Prepared fixed formula pet foods have played a key role in the decrease of nutritional disorders, and as a result have led to pets living longer healthier lives.
+Prepared fixed formula pet foods have played a key role in the decrease of nutritional disorders, and as a result, have led to pets living longer healthier lives.
 We stock a wide range of diets from Hill’s, one of only two companies selling fixed formula diets in the UK.
 This means that the actual ingredients will be the same in every batch, every bag and every tin.

-Is it safe to feed home-made diet?
+Is it safe to feed a homemade diet?

 Yes, as long as it is complete and balanced for the species, life stage, and lifestyle of the pet.
-Formulating a complete and balanced diet in the home is possible, but complex, time consuming and very expensive.
+Formulating a complete and balanced diet in the home is possible, but complex, time-consuming and very expensive.

 1-12 months – Puppy/kitten Diet: Growing dogs and cats require a diet which is easily digestible and most importantly contains the right balance of energy and minerals.
 This is especially important and also most difficult to achieve for large breed dog and we recommend a specific puppy diet for dogs with a predicted adult bodyweight of 25kg or more.
 Small dogs require a different diet to larger breeds.
 Calcium levels in the diet are particularly important for growing pets.
-Too much results in over calcification of bones, which could lead to conditions such as joint abnormalities and arthritis in later life.
+Too much results in over-calcification of bones, which could lead to conditions such as joint abnormalities and arthritis in later life.
 Too little Calcium can lead to bones becoming weak, painful and liable to fracture.

 1-6 years – Adult Diet: An adult dog or cat requires an energy content in its diet suitable for its lifestyle.
 It should also be completely balanced to ensure the health of all the body’s vital systems, especially, skin, gut and urinary tract and dental health.
 It should also look after the immune system and be conducive to good weight management.

 7 years and beyond: At 7 years old (earlier in larger dogs) pets are well into middle age.
-Hopefully they will still appear and act young and fit.
-However subtle changes are beginning to occur in the body’s metabolism and organ systems and use of an age appropriate diet is proven to help slow down ageing changes.
+Hopefully, they will still appear and act young and fit.
+However subtle changes are beginning to occur in the body’s metabolism and organ systems and use of an age-appropriate diet is proven to help slow down ageing changes.
 Older pets require a diet lower in protein as the kidneys, which deal with the toxic breakdown products, are finding it more and more difficult to filter these out.

-Reducing the amount of toxins the kidneys have to deal with extends the life of your pet.
+Reducing the number of toxins the kidneys have to deal with extends the life of your pet.
 Senior pets also require a diet lower in salt and phosphorus to reduce the stress on their hearts.
 High digestibility is essential for an older pet to absorb all the goodness it can from its food.